-Domino’s Laser team used a 3D microscope to analyse the etching depth across nine different coloured PET bottles (the Herbal Essences bottle substrate) with two different coding modes: moving and stationary.
-The absorption rate of the coloured bottles was measured using an FT-IR spectrometer to ascertain whether there was a correlation between coding depth and plastic colour.
+Domino’s Laser team used a 3D microscope to analyze the etching depth across nine different colored PET bottles (the Herbal Essences bottle substrate) with two different coding modes: moving and stationary.
+The absorption rate of the colored bottles was measured using an FT-IR spectrometer to ascertain whether there was a correlation between coding depth and plastic color.

-“We discovered that laser absorption at the tested wavelengths is independent of the colour of the bottle,” says Stadler.
-“The same solution could be replicated using different coloured PET, which means that a wide range of product brands could adopt this, regardless of the colour of their bottles.
+“We discovered that laser absorption at the tested wavelengths is independent of the color of the bottle,” says Stadler.
+“The same solution could be replicated using different colored PET, which means that a wide range of product brands could adopt this, regardless of the color of their bottles.
 This means that it could be an easy step for other manufacturers to follow P&G’s lead and adopt the same marking method.”

 “At P&G, our goal is to delight the consumer throughout the entire purchasing process.
 From first seeing the bottles on the shelf through squeezing out the last drop of product from the bottle, it is important that the consumer is delighted with his or her purchase throughout the process,” says Higgins.

 “Bottle integrity is of the utmost importance to us because this is the first thing the consumer sees and the last thing they touch.
 The bottle not only has to look good, it also has to perform throughout its entire life and compromising its integrity was a concern for us.
 Through measurements and modelling, we were able to find parameters that not only delivered the tactile feel we wanted but also did not compromise our bottle integrity.”